-It shall be the policy of the University to acquire and retain legal title to all Intellectual Property created by any person or persons to whom this policy is applicable.
+It shall be tThe policy of the University is that the University shall be and is hereby granted, by virtue of accepting employment with or financial assistance from the University, full legal title to acquire and retain legal title to all Intellectual Property created by any person or persons to whom this policy is applicable.
 This policy is established in furtherance of the commitment of the University to the widest possible distribution of the benefits of Scholarly or Creative Production, the protection of Intellectual Property resulting from such creation or discovery, and the development of Intellectual Property for the public good.
+The University's ownership rights in the Intellectual Property shall vest immediately upon the creation or discovery of the Intellectual Property.